kms1212/foliOS/README.md

 # foliOS: Next-Generation OS Built on Strata

 **foliOS** is a high-performance, secure operating system built on **Strata**, a kernel that implements the **Ambikernel** architecture.
-By internalizing modern hardware primitives (MPK, PCID, FRED), it bridges the gap between the isolation of Microkernels and the raw performance of monolithic kernels, creating a hybrid environment for the next generation of computing.
+By internalizing modern hardware primitives, it bridges the gap between the isolation of Microkernels and the raw performance of monolithic kernels, creating a hybrid environment for the next generation of computing.

 ## tl;dr